Skip to content

 Maintenance

-Daily, it is essential to clean the tool-changer to ensure the proper functionality of its moving parts.
-Failure to do so may result in potential sticking.
+Regularly clean and lubricate the tool-changer's remote actuator, to ensure the proper functionality of its moving parts.

 Design

-If you want to modify or create a new version of the actuator, you must have in mind the following:
+If you want to modify or create a new version of the actuator, keep the following in mind.

 1. For the design of the 'KEY.V1':